SystemsApproach/private5g/software/gitops.rst

-applications, using application-specific *values files* found the cloned directory (e.g., `~/systemsapproach/aether-onramp/aether-latest/roc-values.yaml`) to override the values for the correspond Helm Charts.
-In an operational setting, all the information needed to deploy a set of Kubernetes applications is checked into a Git repo, with a tool like Fleet automatically updating the deployment whenever it detects changes to the configuration checked into the repo.
+applications, using application-specific *values files* found the cloned directory (e.g., `~/systemsapproach/aether-onramp/aether-latest/roc-values.yaml`) to override the default values for the corresponding Helm Charts.
+In an operational setting, all such information is checked into a Git repo, with a tool like Fleet automatically updating the deployment whenever it detects changes to the configuration checked into the repo.

 ..
   Note: There is an intermediate step that could be included.
 First